 This will subsequently create a balance of sort and prevent the occurrence of “floating”, disjointed pieces and the sense of incoherence.
-To ground the room’s setup, you can also pick a centre-stage, large item that has no style double in the room, but fits the décor splendidly.
+To ground the room’s setup, you can also pick a center-stage, large item that has no style double in the room, but fits the décor splendidly.

 The use of neutrals and unifiers

 While some people may see neutrals as plain and uneventful, this versatile palette can masterfully enhance any type of arrangement and furnishing style.
-A beige or grey wall or a large corner sofa can act as a decorative backdrop that allows the inclusion of other pieces with conspicuous designs and striking colour schemes.
+A beige or grey wall or a large corner sofa can act as a decorative backdrop that allows the inclusion of other pieces with conspicuous designs and striking color schemes.

 For creation of stealth cohesive threads, you need to make use of the vignettes and unifying elements.
 Leather upholstery, metallic finish or glass surfaces are some great examples of unifiers that go well with a variety of styles and textures.
 Similarly, a bunch of throw pillows with ethnic or geometrical pattern placed around the room can serve as a grounding connection.

-Fusion of colours and patterns
+Fusion of colors and patterns

 Once you decide on the background elements, move on to the creation of playful mix of hues and designs.
-It’s recommended to choose varied tones from a certain palette and steer clear of the exact same colour repetition throughout the room.
+It’s recommended to choose varied tones from a certain palette and steer clear of the exact same color repetition throughout the room.
 Dig into the vast offer of cheap modern rugs to set the base, and upgrade the arrangement with patterned pieces of different scale.

 All in moderation

-With all the freedom eclectic design gives, it’s easy to get carried away during the remodelling process.
+With all the freedom eclectic design gives, it’s easy to get carried away during the remodeling process.
 That’s why it’s highly important to know when to stop, move away from it and perhaps remove or replace a few items to achieve optimal results.